moritz-hoelting/advent-of-code/README.md

-# Advent of Code 2025
+# Advent of Code 2023-2025

 ![Advent of Code Logo](https://adventofcode.com/favicon.png)

-This repository contains my solutions to the [Advent of Code](https://adventofcode.com/) challenges for the year of 2025.
+This repository contains my solutions to the [Advent of Code](https://adventofcode.com/) challenges for the years from 2023 to 2025.

 ## About Advent of Code